-Christian Fong is an Associate in the Carbon-Free Electricity program at RMI, where he works on the Utility Transition Finance team.
+Christian Fong is a Senior Associate in the Carbon-Free Electricity program at RMI, where he works on the Utility Transition Finance team.
 Christian helps translate RMI’s financial and securitization models to external partners and stakeholders.
 He also coordinates legislative efforts to push for smart financial tools that make the clean energy transition more cost-effective and equitable.

 Before joining RMI, Christian was a legislative researcher for the Hawaii State Senate Committee on Ways and Means, where he conducted fiscal and policy analyses and provided recommendations on proposed legislation.
 He also worked as a field organizer in Indiana, mobilizing communities in one of 2020’s most competitive US House races.